leqianyam/AmazonDatabase/README.md

 🔍 Search bar in the top center for filtering by product name

-📅 Date filter on the middle right for dynamic date range selection
+📅 Date filter on the middle right for time-based filtering

-📃 Interactive product list at the bottom — click items to view related data
+📃 Interactive product list at the bottom — click items to view their data

 🔗 Navigation buttons in the top-right (Ctrl + Click)